aspose-cells/Aspose.Cells-API-References/english/net/aspose.cells/workbook/workbook/_index.md

 ### Remarks

-The default file format type is Excel97To2003.If want create other format file type, please call Workbook(FileFormatType fileFormatType).
+The default file format type is Xlsx.
+To create other format file type, please use Workbook(FileFormatType).

 ### Examples